BROADCAST SHEET DECODER

 SEQUENCE NUMBER:

 This number was used by the St. Louis Chrysler Assembly Plant staff as an in-house method of tracking the vehicle at the plant, and through the assembly process.
-It may begin with the letter “B” or the letter “C”.
-To date there is no determination on when or why the plant would use the letter “B” versus the letter “C”.
+It may begin with the letter B or the letter C. The B or C may refer to the Shift or possibly the Line.
+The first two characters of the six digit Sequence Number is the date that the car was actually on the line being assembled.
 The Sequence Number, in of itself, is of no clear use to you the owner.

 VEHICLE ORDER NUMBER:

 This box is divided into two sections.
-The first three characters represent the build or production date of the car.
-This is the date the car was actually built at the assembly plant.
+The first three characters represent the scheduled production date (SPD) of the car.
+This is the date the car was scheduled to be built at the assembly plant, the actual build date may be different.
 The production year for the 1970 Charger began in August 1, 1969 and ran to July 10, 1970.
 The production date code is 3 digits and includes a factory identifier for the month (1 digit) followed by the day of that month (2 digits).
 The possible codes are:

 8=August 1969 01-31